 There will be a turkey, gravy, stuffing, and green bean casserole.
 Some sort of bread and candied yams that I usually don’t eat.
 We tend to start the meal with shrimp cocktail, then someone passes around this green congealed salad that only my cousin seems to enjoy.
 One year I think we even had brussel sprouts.
 But, one thing is always certain, there will be pie!

 Yes, folks, it wouldn’t be Thanksgiving without pie.
 A homemade pie crust filled with flavored sweet potato mash goes perfectly with an almost full belly and family camaraderie.
 Just a sliver post meal followed by another after a few hours of digestion.
 You may be on the verge of a turkey nap, but when you smell its sweet aroma, you can’t help but say ‘oh my gimme some of that sweet potato pie’.

 This year I am sharing with your my creamy sweet potato pie recipe with yogurt and maple syrup.
 I stepped up my pie crust game with a decorative pie plate and pie crust leaves by Williams Sonoma.
 Take that plain store bought pie.
 With gorgeous linens and a cup of tea, I think I will sit at the dessert table this year!

-Tips for Making Oh My Sweet Potato Pie:
+Tips for Making Old Fashioned Sweet Potato Pie:

-- Make two homemade pie crusts.
+- Make two Homemade Pie Crusts for thick crust or only one and divide for thin crust .
 One for the bottom layer and one to cut out leaf decorations.

 - Pie crusts can be made the day before, wrapped in plastic wrap and stored in the fridge.